Ry-F3/Oku/README.md

 | User Story   | Fulfilment |
 | ------------------------------------------------------------------ |:---------------------------------------------|
+As a user, I want to be able to calculate the price target for a digital currency based on its market cap and circulating supply, so I can make informed investment decisions. | The application provides a calculator where users can enter the market cap and circulating supply of a digital currency.
+The calculator then calculates the price target for the currency and displays it to the user.
+This enables users to make informed investment decisions based on the calculated price target.
+As a user, I want the option to switch between calculating the market cap and calculating the price based on the entered values, so I can have flexibility in my calculations. | The application includes a toggle switch that allows users to switch between calculating the market cap and calculating the price.
+When the toggle is switched to the market cap mode, the calculator updates its functionality to calculate the market cap based on the entered values.
+This provides users with the flexibility to perform different types of calculations based on their needs.
+As a user, I want to be able to add and remove inputs in the portfolio calculator, so I can track the performance of multiple assets simultaneously. | The portfolio calculator section of the application allows users to dynamically add and remove inputs for different assets.
+Users can easily add new assets by clicking the "Add Input" button and remove existing assets by clicking the "Remove" button next to each input.
+This feature enables users to track the performance of multiple assets simultaneously in their portfolio.
+As a user, I want the probability bar to accurately reflect the likelihood of achieving a price target, so I can gauge the potential success of my investments. | The probability bar in the application visually represents the likelihood of achieving a price target.
+As users enter values and calculate the price target, the bar dynamically adjusts to reflect the probability of reaching the target.
+The bar scales from 0% to 100%, with the top end representing certainty.
+This provides users with a visual representation to gauge the potential success of their investments based on the calculated probability.
+As a user, I want the website to be responsive and accessible on different devices and screen sizes, so I can use it conveniently on desktop and mobile devices. | The website is designed to be responsive and accessible across various devices and screen sizes.
+It adapts its layout and components to ensure a seamless user experience on both desktop and mobile devices.
+Users can conveniently access and use the calculator on their preferred device without any usability or display issues.
+As a user, I want the website colors to have high contrast and be visually appealing, so I can easily read and understand the content. | The website color scheme prioritises high contrast and readability.
+The chosen colors provide a visually appealing and engaging experience while ensuring that the content remains easily readable.
+This enhances the user's ability to understand the information and calculations presented on the website.
+As a user, I want the website to load quickly and efficiently, so I can access the calculator without delay. | The website is optimised for fast loading and efficient performance.
+It follows best practices for code optimization and utilizes appropriate caching techniques.
+This ensures that users can access the calculator and other functionalities without experiencing significant delays or slow loading times.
+As a user, I want the website to provide clear instructions and explanations on how to use the calculator, so I can easily understand its features and functionality. | The website includes clear instructions and explanations on how to use the calculator.
+There is a prominently displayed "Help" or "Instructions" section that users can access to get detailed guidance on using the calculator.
+This helps users understand the features and functionality of the calculator, enabling them to use it effectively for their calculations.

 ### **Testing functionality**

 | Input     | Result   | Intention   |
 | ------------------------------------------------------------------ |:---------------------------------------------| :---------------------------------------------------------|
+Market Cap: $10,000,000<br>Circulating Supply: 1,000,000 | Price Target: $10 | Calculate the price target based on the given market cap and circulating supply.
+Market Cap: $5,000,000<br>Circulating Supply: 2,500,000 | Price Target: $2 | Calculate the price target based on the given market cap and circulating supply.
+Toggle Switch: Circulating Supply<br>Circulating Supply: 1,000,000<br>Price: $10 | Market Cap: $10,000,000 | Switch to calculate the market cap and calculate the market cap based on the given circulating supply and price.
+Access the website on a desktop device and click the question mark icon | 	Display instructions and explanations on how to use the calculator | Click the question mark icon to access the help section and view detailed instructions on how to use the calculator and understand its features.
+Add Input: Bitcoin<br>Amount: 2<br>Price: $50 | Net Worth: $100 | Add an asset to the portfolio with the name "Bitcoin", an amount of 2, and a price of $50.
+Calculate the net worth based on the entered asset data.
+Remove Input: Bitcoin | Net Worth: $500 | Remove an asset (Bitcoin) from the portfolio and calculate the net worth based on the remaining assets.

 ### **Testing on different devices**

+* Samsung Flip3
+    * Icons not working in the porfolio section.
+    * Question mark icon has not been made responsive for mobile devices.

+* Samsung A13
+    * No further issues than previously stated.

+* Ipad Pro
+    * Issues surrounding input sizing with the porfolio section.

 ### **Testing code**